devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 - Streams
 - build by google engniers
 - used by google internally
-- Google went bach and forth on this as well.
-- Why BLoC ...
-  - Produces nice layered architecture
-    - Makes sense for big applications
-  - Specifically build for this
-  - Used by the people who build the framework
-  - -> Not better or worse then Redux, but thats why I choose BLoC
 - UI only publishes and subscribes
 - NO BL in the UI
 - Keep it stupid so you don't need to test it